Shadows (Agents of S.H.I.E.L.D.): Casting

 In July 2014, Lucy Lawless was revealed to be involved in the second season.
-At the San Diego Comic Con 2014, Lawless' role was revealed to be that of Isabelle Hartley, a longtime S.H.I.E.L.D. veteran.
+At the 2014 San Diego Comic-Con, Lawless' role was revealed to be that of Isabelle Hartley, a longtime S.H.I.E.L.D. veteran.
 About the decision to cast Lawless as Hartley, who was always intended to be killed off at the end of the episode, Whedon said "We wanted you to invest in the character and feel like this person was a real equal to Coulson.
 She definitely fit the bill on that front.
 Lucy has such a strength to her.
-We didn’t want people to know what was going to happen.
+We didn't want people to know what was going to happen.
 We wanted it to feel like a big deal."

-At the 2014 San Diego Comic-Con International, Nick Blood and Reed Diamond were announced as cast in the roles of Lance Hunter, a mercenary, and Daniel Whitehall, a member of Hydra, respectively.
+At the 2014 San Diego Comic-Con, Nick Blood and Reed Diamond were announced as cast in the roles of Lance Hunter, a mercenary, and Daniel Whitehall, a member of Hydra, respectively.
 In September 2014, Marvel confirmed that all principal cast members from the first season (Clark Gregg as Phil Coulson, Ming-Na Wen as Melinda May, Brett Dalton as Grant Ward, Chloe Bennet as Skye, Iain De Caestecker as Leo Fitz, and Elizabeth Henstridge as Jemma Simmons) would return, that Blood would join them for the second season.
 They also confirmed that Diamond and Lawless would guest star in "Shadows", along with B. J. Britt as Antoine Triplett, Adrian Pasdar as Glenn Talbot, Henry Simmons as Alphonso "Mack" Mackenzie, Patton Oswalt as Billy Koenig, Wilmer Calderon as Idaho, Brian Patrick Wade as Carl Creel, Matthew Glave as Roger Browning, and Simon Kassianides as Sunil Bakshi.
 Britt, Oswalt, and Pasdar reprise their roles from the first season.
-George Stephanopolous makes a cameo appearance as himself.
+George Stephanopoulos makes a cameo appearance as himself.

 It was also revealed in September that Hayley Atwell would reprise her role of Peggy Carter from Captain America: The First Avenger, Captain America: The Winter Soldier, and the Marvel One-Shot Agent Carter, in the episode, ahead of starring in her own series, also titled Agent Carter.
 A still image of Atwell's cameo was released on September 10, 2014, revealing that Neal McDonough and Kenneth Choi would also be appearing in the episode.
 They reprise their roles of Timothy "Dum Dum" Dugan and Jim Morita, respectively, from Captain America: The First Avenger.
 McDonough also previously portrayed Dugan in the One-Shot Agent Carter.